nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ```
 docker run --detach -p <ui port>:4000 -p <http port>:80 -p 5588:5588 --network xroad-network -e XROAD_TOKEN_PIN=<token pin> -e XROAD_ADMIN_USER=<admin user> -e XROAD_ADMIN_PASSWORD=<admin password> -e XROAD_DB_HOST=<database host> -e XROAD_DB_PORT=<database port> -e XROAD_DB_PWD=<xroad db password> -e XROAD_LOG_LEVEL=<xroad log level> -e XROAD_CONF_DATABASE_NAME=<database name> --name <container name> niis/xroad-security-server-sidecar:<image tag>
 ```

-The script setup_security_server_sidecar.sh will:

-- Create a docker bridge-type network called xroad-network to provide container-to-container communication..
-- Run a new security server sidecar container from the xroad-sidecar-security-server-image and execute the initial configuration script, which will perform the following configuration steps:
-  - Maps ports 4000 (admin UI) and 80 (HTTP) to user-defined ones (reference data 1.2).
-  - Maps port 5588 (proxy health check) to the same host port.
-  - Updates security server sidecar configuration on startup if the installed version of the image has been updated.
-  - Configures xroad-autologin custom software token PIN code with user-supplied PIN (reference data 1.3).
-  - Configures admin credentials with user-supplied username and password (reference data 1.4).
-  - Generates new internal and admin UI TLS keys and self-signed certificates to establish a secure connection with the client information system.
-  - (In version 6.23.0 or lower).
-Recreates serverconf database and properties file with serverconf username and random password.
-  - Optionally configures the security server sidecar to use a remote database server.
-  - Starts security server sidecar services.
-  - Replace 'initctl' for 'supervisorctl' in 'xroad_restore.sh' for start and stop the services.

 ## 2.7 External database
 It is possible to configure the security server sidecar to use a remote database, instead of the default locally installed one.
 To do that, you need to provide the remote database server hostname (&lt;database-host&gt;) and port number (&lt;database-port&gt; ) as parameters when running 'docker build' command.
 Before running the script, you must also set the environment variable XROAD_DB_PASSWORD with the remote database administrator master password.